ballerina-platform/ballerina-distribution/examples/kafka-client-consumer-ssl/kafka_client_consumer_ssl.md

 # Kafka client - Consumer SSL/TLS

-The `kafka:Consumer` connects to a Kafka server via SSL/TLS, and then receives payloads from the server.
-SSL/TLS can be enabled by configuring the `secureSocket` which requires a certificate, and the protocol name.
-Further, the mode of security must be configured by setting `securityProtocol` to `kafka:PROTOCOL_SSL`.
+The `kafka:Consumer` connects to a Kafka server via SSL/TLS and then, receives payloads from the server.
+SSL/TLS can be enabled by configuring the `secureSocket`, which requires a certificate and the protocol name.
+Further, the mode of security must be configured by setting the `securityProtocol` to `kafka:PROTOCOL_SSL`.
 Use this to connect to a Kafka server secured with SSL/TLS.

 ::: code kafka_client_consumer_ssl.bal :::